 Focus is on education systems strengthening and gender equality

-Sweden spent US$204 million on education ODA in 2015, making it the 11th-largest donor country to the sector, according to OECD data (latest year for which complete data is available).
-Education is not a top priority of its development portfolio: in 2015, it represented 4% of Sweden’s total ODA, half of the average of 8% spent by OECD Development Assistance Committee (DAC) countries on education.
+Sweden spent US$204 million on global education in 2015, making it the 11th-largest donor country to the sector, according to OECD data (latest year for which complete data is available).
+Education is not a top priority of its development portfolio: in 2015, it represented 3% of Sweden’s total official development assistance (ODA), half of the average of 8% spent by countries in the OECD’s Development Assistance Committee (DAC) on education.

 In its 2016 ‘Aid Policy Framework’, the Swedish Government outlines overall objectives and priorities of its development cooperation.
 ‘Education and Research’ is one of eight priorities, as a precondition to human development, poverty reduction, and gender equality.
 However, education does not have its own dedicated development strategy.
 The education portfolio is governed by the broader ‘Sustainable Social Development Strategy’ of the Swedish development agency Sida, which runs from 2014 to 2017.
 A new strategy is currently under development, expected to be operational at the end of 2018.
 The previous strategy outlines the priorities of Sweden’s global education policy.
 Particular focus lies on:

 - Increasing the number of children and youth who complete education of high quality that is free of cost